maruf009sultan/DockRock/README.md

 Copying zip file from container...
 Starting HTTP server on port 8080...

-Tips
+💡 Tips

-Make sure Docker is running before you start.
+Ensure Docker is running before you start.
-If the folder you choose doesn’t exist in the container, the script might not work as expected.
+If the folder you pick doesn’t exist in the container, the script may hiccup.
+Double-check your folder path!
-Stop the web server by pressing Ctrl+C when you’re done.
+Stop the web server with Ctrl+C when you’re done.
-Want to change something?
-Feel free to tweak dockrock.sh!
+Want to tweak things?
+Open dockrock.sh and make it your own! 🛠️

-Support DockRock
+⭐ Support DockRock
-If you love DockRock, give it a ⭐ star on GitHub to show your support!
-Want to stay updated on new features or other cool projects?
-Follow me on GitHub at @maruf009sultan!
+Love DockRock?
+Show it some love! 🌟

+Star the repo on GitHub to spread the word! ⭐
+Follow me on GitHub at @maruf009sultan for more awesome projects! 🚀

-Contributing
+🤝 Contributing
-Got ideas to make DockRock even better?
-Open an issue or submit a pull request on GitHub!
+Got a cool idea to make DockRock even better?
+Share it!
+Open an issue or submit a pull request on GitHub.
+Let’s make it rock harder! 🤘
-License
+📜 License
-This project is licensed under the MIT License.
-Check out the LICENSE file for details.
+DockRock is licensed under the MIT License.
+See the LICENSE file for details.

+Rock on with DockRock! 🎸